junxit/us-congress-bills-111/metadata.md

 - 2009-06-08 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H6284)
 - 2009-06-10 — Received in the Senate.
 - 2009-07-22 — Read twice and referred to the Committee on Homeland Security and Governmental Affairs.
+- 2009-07-29 — Committee on Homeland Security and Governmental Affairs.
+Ordered to be reported with an amendment favorably.
+- 2010-03-16 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Lieberman with amendments.
+Without written report.
+- 2010-03-16 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Lieberman with amendments.
+Without written report.
+- 2010-03-16 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 320.